2022 New Orleans Artist-in-Residence

 How to Apply

-Please review detailed application instructions below before beginning the application process.
+Please review the detailed application instructions below before beginning the application process.
 If you need clarification or have specific questions that pertain to your application not addressed below, please email firstname.lastname@example.org.

 Review Process and Timeline

 The Joan Mitchell Center staff works to thoughtfully assemble a diverse group of jurors with a breadth of knowledge, perspectives, and experience in various areas of the art world.
-Primarily, the jury assessment will take into consideration the overall body of work and its representation of the artist’s vision, commitment, and dedication to a studio practice, and how this residency will advance an artist’s career.
+Primarily, the jury assessment will take into consideration the overall body of work and its representation of the artist’s vision, commitment, dedication to a studio practice, and how the residency will advance an artist’s career.